The Web 3.0 blockchain revolution is about to change how business is done.

 Web 3.0 is decentralized.
 Users control their data, and no third party can hold the network.
 The web is designed to be censorship-proof and tamper-proof.
 No one can halt your communications or tamper with the content you post online.

-In contrast, today’s Web 2.0 is centralized, meaning that most of our data lives on servers owned by companies like Facebook and Google.
+In contrast, today’s Web 2.0 is centralized, meaning that most of our data live on servers owned by companies like Facebook and Google.
 These companies can restrict access to information, censor content, or even shut down an entire network (like when China blocked WhatsApp).

 Edge computing is a computing paradigm that focuses on using data at the edge of a network, close to the data sources.
 This means the data doesn’t have to be sent to a central server before processing.
 It can be processed locally and then sent up once it’s ready.